Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability

-Finally, we will observe in this paper that the first inclusion of \eqref{Inclusions} can also be strict, e.g. for $G=\SL_2(\R)$.
+Finally, we will observe in Example \ref{Example-SL2} that the first inclusion in \eqref{Inclusions} can also be strict, e.g.~for $G=\SL_2(\R)$.
 The converses of these results will need further investigations.
-We also give other characterizations of inner amenability for unimodular locally compact groups and we will use one of these in the proofs of our results.
+We also give in Section \ref{subsec-inner-Folner} other characterizations of inner amenability for unimodular locally compact groups and we will use one of these in the proofs of our results.

-On noncommutative $\L^p$-spaces with $1<p<\infty$, we will prove in Corollary \ref{cor-the-full-referees-complementation} that the space $\mathfrak{M}^{p,\cb}(G)$ of completely bounded Fourier multipliers on the noncommutative $\L^p$-space $\L^p(\VN(G))$ is contractively complemented by a contractive projection preserving the complete positivity for any (second countable unimodular) amenable locally compact group $G$.
-Note that this property does not characterizes amenability if $1<p<\infty$ since a discrete group $G$ such that the von Neumann algebra $\VN(G)$ is $\QWEP$\footnote{\thefootnote.
-It is not clear if this assumption is removable or not.
-It is required by the use of vector-valued noncommutative $\L^p$-spaces and the most general known theory needs the $\QWEP$ assumption.} also satisfies this property, see \cite[Theorem 4.2]{ArK1}.
+Note that if $G$ is a unimodular locally compact group, there exists a canonical normal semifinite faithful trace on the group von Neumann algebra $\VN(G)$, allowing to introduce the associated noncommutative $\L^p$-space $\L^p(\VN(G))$ for any $1 \leq p < \infty$.
+In this context, we can introduce the space $\mathfrak{M}^{p,\cb}(G)$ of completely bounded Fourier multipliers acting on the noncommutative $\L^p$-space $\L^p(\VN(G))$.